-It's Not About the Bike...
+It's Not About The Bike...

 If you’ve ever thought, “a multi-day cycling holiday sounds amazing… but there’s no way I could do it,” you’re not alone!
 Many people believe that cycling holidays are only for hardcore cyclists, but Otago’s network of five Great Rides (purpose-built walking and cycling trails) are perfect for everyone - even those who haven’t been on a bike in years.
 In fact, most people riding the trails on holiday would not consider themselves to be cyclists at all.